Best things to do in Bundaberg

 Image

-Bundaberg has embraced the eat local concept with many artisan producers in the area selling everything from rum to macadamias.
-The best way to experience Bundaberg’s foodie side, and one of the most fun things to do in Bundaberg, is doing one or more of the six foodie trails designed by the local tourism board.
+Bundaberg has embraced the eat local concept, with many artisan producers in the area selling everything from rum to macadamias.
+The best way to experience Bundaberg’s foodie side, and one of the most fun things to do in Bundaberg, is to do one or more of the six foodie trails designed by the local tourism board.

 These are self-drive routes where you meander from food stall to farm to café, trying many local goods.
 The length of the trails differs from a few hours to a full day.